Note: This post was originally published on 5/5/2020 and was updated on 10/12/2020.

 video TESTIMONIAls from partners

-In Mailchimp’s video, its agency partners rave over benefits like getting access to priority support, gaining brand exposure, and acquiring more leads.
+On Mailchimp’s agency partner page, its agency partners rave over benefits like getting access to priority support, gaining brand exposure, and acquiring more leads.

 List of partner benefits